jgyy/fcc-scrape/placeholder.md

 ## --text--

-What does the shape of our dataframe tell us?
+What does the `loc` method allow you to do?

 ## --answers--

-The size in gigabytes the dataframe we loaded into memory is.
+Retrieve a subset of rows and columns by supplying integer-location arguments.

 ---

-How many rows and columns our dataframe has.
+Access a group of rows and columns by supplying label(s) arguments.

 ---

-How many rows the source data had before loading.

----

-How many columns the source data had before loading.
+Returns the first `n` rows based on the integer argument supplied.

 ## --video-solution--